Are you thinking of doing a Florence to Venice day trip?

 Florence to Venice Day Trip

-If you’re currently in the sunny Tuscany’s capital and thinking about visiting Venice for a day and fulfil the dream to see both places during on trip, you should know that’s certainly possible!
+If you’re currently in Tuscany’s capital and thinking about visiting Venice for a day to fulfil your dream to see both places during one trip, know that it is certainly possible!

-Read below to learn how to organize your Florence to Venice day trip.
+Now I reccommend that you read below to learn how to organize your Florence to Venice day trip.
+First, let’s start by looking at the position of both cities on the map:

-These islands are connected one to the other by bridges.
+These islands are connected by bridges.
 You can reach Venice by crossing the Liberty Bridge, connecting Mestre (the closest mainland town) to the city of water.

 The main reason why it’s worth visiting Venice from Florence is because the two cities are very well-connected by public transport.

-The other reason why you should organize a Florence to Venice day trip is that this way, you’ll have the opportunity to see two of the most beautiful Italian cities during one trip to Italy!
+Another reason to organize a Florence to Venice day trip is because you’ll have the opportunity to see two of the most beautiful Italian cities during one trip to Italy!

 Want to know for which other reasons you should visit Venice?
-Read my post that will give you 7 reasons why you should visit Venice today!
+I invite you to read my post that gives you my 7 reasons to visit Venice before its too late!

-A day trip from Florence to Venice is a good way to have a taste of the city of canals and bridges.
+A day trip from Florence to Venice is a good way to get a taste of the city of canals and bridges without investing too much of your time, especially if time is limited.

-In one day in Venice you won’t be able to see all the best attractions of the city, but you can definitely include St. Mark’s Square and Basilica, the St. Mark’s Campanile and Doge’s Palace.
+In one day in Venice you won’t get to see all the city’s best attractions the however…

-I recommend booking in advance your skip the line ticket to both the basilica and the palace to optimize your time.
+I highly recommend that you book your ‘skip the line tickets’ to both the basilica and the palace in advance to optimize your time.

 Here some of my best suggestions for your stay: